afrut/learn-gcp/notes.md

     - bigquery.dataOwner
     - bigquery.admin
     - bigquery.dataEditor
+- Principals can be granted roles on a dataset or table level.
 - Amount of data stored and frequency of refresh can increase costs of materialized views.
 - Best practices:
     - Avoid SELECT *.
 Get only columns that you need.
     - Use LIMIT with clustered tables.
 This can reduce the amout of data scanned.
     - In a **partitioned** table, filter on the partitioned column.
     - In a **clustered** table, filter on the clustered column.
 Clustering a table requires partitioning it first.
-    - Where applicable, use repeated and nested fields to pre-join and co-locate data.
+    - Where applicable, use repeated and nested fields to denormalize, pre-join, and co-locate data.
     - To restrict access to certain columns in a table, a view can be created and saved in a different dataset with read-only access.
+    - Use the **ROW_NUMBER** window function to deduplicate data.
+    - Perform **broadcast joins** first by having a large table as the left side of the JOIN and a small one on the right side of the JOIN.
+A broadcast join sends all the data in the smaller table to each slot that processes the larger table.
+    - To restrict access to data, create **authorized views** that have the right columns and filters.
+Put these views in a dataset.
+Grant access to this dataset as needed.
 - `--dry-run` is used to estimate the number of bytes scanned.

 ### Bigtable